gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 In this section, we are going to download the transcriptome (remember what a 'transcriptome' is?) from the pathogen *Trichinella patagoniensis*.
 [Krivokapich et al, 2012 doi:10.1016/j.ijpara.2012.07.009](http://www.sciencedirect.com/science/article/pii/S0020751912001932).
 This genus of nematode worms causes the disease trichinellosis, and infect and/or are transmitted between a variety of mammals, including humans.
 This particular species was described from South American pumas.
 We will download the transcriptome from NCBI's Transcriptome Shotgun Assembly ([TSA](https://www.ncbi.nlm.nih.gov/genbank/tsa/)) database.
 From the above link:
 - Search for accession GECA00000000.1
-- Click on contig link at bottom (To the right of "TSA")
+- Click on contig link at bottom (To the right of "TSA"), it looks like [GECA01000001-GECA01039180](https://www.ncbi.nlm.nih.gov/Traces/wgs?val=GECA01)
 - Go to download tab
 - Clck and download fasta link